Evil-Kitten-Corp/Duality/README.md

 Choosing to ___Play as a Guest___ will simply take the player to the main menu.
 The player won't have access into the profile screen, and their progress will not be saved.

+---

 ### Server, Client, Host

-On the main menu, the player can choose to connect using one of three modes:
+In the main menu, players can choose one of three modes:

-- Server
-- Host
+- **Server**
-- Client
+- **Host**
+- **Client** (requires a running server or host to connect)

-If selecting *Client* without a server or host already running, nothing will happen.
+If selecting *Client* without a server or host active, nothing happens.

 ## Procedure

 ### Database

-Our SQlite database is controlled by `DatabaseManager`.
+The SQLite database is managed by `DatabaseManager`:

-- Upon start of the application, it will try to locate the `unity.db` file in Application.persistentDataPath.
+- Attempts to locate `unity.db` in `Application.persistentDataPath`.
-- If not located, it will create one.
+- If missing, it creates a new one.

-If we were using a dedicated server to host the database (as we should in a real case scenario), `DatabaseManager` would instead try to connect to the server by its URI and send its queries to it.
+If we were using a dedicated server to host the database (as we should in a real world case scenario), `DatabaseManager` would instead try to connect to the server by its URI and send its queries to it.
 If the server couldn't detect the database, it would log an error.

 In any case, the process of creating a new database is expedited by the SQlite .dll libraries for .NET and Unity: